AnnaCg2/Python_Project_MANT/README.md

 ## gui.py

 #### HsiApp CLASS - AUTHOR: MURAT EGIN
 The gui.py contains a class that allows the user to show the habitat suitability of the fish for the selected lifestages.
-There is also a map widget of the selected river displayed to the right of where .tiff file is to allow visualization and comparison.
 HsiApp class initializes the tkinter frame utilizing self, master.
 The layout of the buttons are positioned utilizing the grid layout options.
 The buttons on the top left allow the user to select a fish lifestage and output the corresponding HSI values in the Python IDE.
 Below the canvas, the buttons selected allow the user to select the .tiff file that they want to display based on fish lifestage and method.
 Functions utilized: